moq-wg/moq-transport/draft-lcurley-warp.md

 Segments arrive in delivery order, but media usually needs to be processed in decode order.
 The decoder SHOULD use a buffer to reassmble segments into decode order and it SHOULD skip segments after a configurable duration.
-The amount of time the decoder is willing to wait for a segment (buffer duration) is what ultimately determines the latency.
+The amount of time the decoder is willing to wait for a segment (buffer duration) is what ultimately determines the end-to-end latency.

-Segments MUST synchronize segments using presentation timestamps within the bitstream.
+Segments MUST synchronize frames within and between tracks using presentation timestamps within the container.
 Segments are NOT REQUIRED to be aligned and the decoder MUST be prepared to skip over any gaps.